Code-Institute-Submissions/dsouths-rockpaperscissors---P2/README.md

 <li><b>martina_mentor - </b>my mentor Martina who was always on hand to answer any questions</li>
 <li><b>Code Institute Channel on Slack - </b> I found this a great resource with many knowledgeable people who were more than willing to answer my questions & help out.
 <li>https://www.geeksforgeeks.org/ - useful resource to see work examples to improve my understanding of JavaScript syntax & functions<li>
+<li>Youtube - I found a number of tutorials on youtube useful in helping me understand javascript & how I should structure my code in relation to a rock, paper, scissors game.
+I found the tutorials an invaluable resource in overcoming issues that arose.
+In particular I would like to acknowledge Ania Kubów, Whatsdev, Webdevsimplified, Traversy Media, Dave Gray & Rajneesh Rana